ghimiresdp/python-notes/c07_oop/Chapter 7.1 oop.md

 creating an independent functional block.

 **Example 1:**

 ```python
 height = 50
 temperature = 90

 def add_values(a, b):
     return a + b

 print(height + temperature)
 ```

-In the above example, `height` can be added with `temperature` since they both are integers, but there is no relationship between them so there is no binding of the function `add_values()` to those data.
+In the above example, `height` can be added with `temperature` since they both are integers, but there is no sense adding those values.
+There is no binding of the function `add_values()` to those data.
 Furthermore, if we had 2 different values for height, subtracting one from another would give negative value, which would also be illogical since there can not be negative height.
 If we solve the